 First, I want to demonstrate connecting a SharePoint List.
 Our first step will be to build the list and then we can setup a Profile in the Infowise Design screen

 Infowise allows us to add data sources from any SharePoint list on our farm that has dates associated with it, not just calendar applications.
 So let’s create a Task list so that we can add it as a data source in our Master Calendar.

 Out of the box our Task list comes with a Start Date and a Due Date column that we will utilize later.

 To demonstrate how this will work I recommend adding a few test events to our calendar and to the Task list.

 Now that we have some test events, lets go ahead and build our Profile.
 In our Tasks List, click the Design screen button in the ribbon.

-On the Infowise Ultimate Forms design screen, select the Event Calendar under the Configure App Parts section.
+On the Infowise Ultimate Forms Design screen, select the Event calendar under the Web parts section.

 In the General Settings, lets give our Calendar Profile a Title and leave the view as Month for now.
 The Title of the Calendar Profile is very important and we will need this later.
 Under Type we want to add a SharePoint data source and give the data source a name.
 To select a color for our data source, select the drop down option to the right of the Color field.
 This will populate the Color field with the corresponding hex value.

 We will be adding a list from our Current site and select our Tasks list.
 Click Show data source color to show the hex value in the data source.
 For the Title select our Task Name, for the Start Date field select the Start Date column and for the End Date section select our Due Date field.
 Click Add at the bottom of the section to add the data source and Add at the bottom of your screen to add.

 Once this is clicked we will see our new profile in the Profile section as shown below.